 At Advocates for Children of New York (AFC), we believe that a robust and fair teacher evaluation system will improve access to high-quality instruction for all students and increase teacher, principal, and school accountability to students and their parents.
 As New York State is mandating a complete overhaul of teacher evaluation procedures, we are pushing to make sure that the new systems incorporate the concerns of parents and communities and recognize the distinct educational needs of students with disabilities and English Language Learners.

 We conducted focus groups with parents, students, teachers and principals; reviewed existing research; and interviewed experts throughout the country.
-Based on the information we collected, we identified these policy priorities.
+Based on the information we collected, we identified these policy priorities [PDF].
 We are urging New York State and New York City to adopt these recommendations in the development and implementation of their new teacher performance appraisal procedures.

 The new teacher evaluation system will influence how our teachers are paid, promoted, trained, and fired.
 Parents and students need to make their voices heard as these important policies are developed.
-AFC has created fact sheets in English and Spanish to bring parents and community members up to speed so that they can participate in conversations on teacher evaluation in their schools and communities.
+AFC has created fact sheets in English [PDF] and Spanish [PDF] to bring parents and community members up to speed so that they can participate in conversations on teacher evaluation in their schools and communities.